-If it is necessary for the figures to be reproduced in colour in the print version, a charge will normally apply.
-Charges for colour figures in print are £300 per figure ($400 US Dollars; $500 Australian Dollars; €350).
-For more than 4 colour figures, figures 5 and above will be charged at £50 per figure ($75 US Dollars; $100 Australian Dollars; €65).
+If it is necessary for the figures to be reproduced in color in the print version, a charge will normally apply.
+Charges for color figures in print are £300 per figure ($400 US Dollars; $500 Australian Dollars; €350).
+For more than 4 color figures, figures 5 and above will be charged at £50 per figure ($75 US Dollars; $100 Australian Dollars; €65).
 Depending on your location, these charges may be subject to local taxes.

 Some journals offer a limited number of free color pages within the annual page allowance.
 Authors should restrict their use of color to situations where it is necessary on scientific, and not merely cosmetic grounds.
 If there is no free color allowance, authors may be given the option to pay color printing charges.
 Any use of color in print will be at the editor’s discretion.
 The journal’s instructions for authors page will confirm if there is a free color allowance or not.

 Please note, if the journal publishes artwork in color online but in grayscale in print, it isn’t necessary to supply the grayscale conversion for a color image file..

 Do not include captions and figure titles with your image files.
 Supply these separately as part of the file containing the complete text of your manuscript and make sure that you number them correspondingly.

 Captions should be succinct but descriptive.
 Please make sure you include the necessary credit line or acknowledgments if you have been given permission to use the image.
 If the image is the property of the author, you should also acknowledge this in the caption.